 So who owns the Arctic's oil?
 The answer is Canada, Denmark, Norway, Russia and the United States.
 The really troubling questions, however, deal with just how much of the spoils each country will claim -- and just how far they'll go to assert them.

-Explore the links on the next page to learn even more about fossil fuels and humanity's tireless hunger for them.
+Explore the links below to learn even more about fossil fuels and humanity's tireless hunger for them.